sman2600/sman2600/README.md

 ### Hi there 👋
+🔭 I’m currently working on software for expediting the automotive total loss process.
+📫 How to reach me: steven.mahoney@lossexpress.com

 <!--
 **sman2600/sman2600** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.